 - Add the flour, baking powder and salt to a mixing bowl and stir to combine.

 - Tip in the yoghurt and olive oil, then mix with a wooden spoon at first to roughly combine - the mixture will look a bit crumbly at this point.
 Then get your hands in there and knead the ingredients until they are properly combined and you are left with a soft, pliable ball of dough.
-If the mixture is too dry add a little water, if too wet sprinkle with extra flour until you get the consistency pictured below.
+A Play Doh type consistency is what you are aiming for (see pics below) - if it feels sticky, add a little bit more flour, if it is still crumbly add some extra yoghurt.

 - Break the ball into two, evenly-sized, smaller balls.